快速導覽

 Tai O

-Tai O is an attraction located on the outskirts of Lantau Island in Hong Kong.
-It is also a very suitable place to experience traditional fishing villages and natural environment.
-The transportation to Tai O is very convenient.
-You only need to take the bus to Tai O from Tung Chung, which takes about 1 hour to arrive.
-You can also choose to take a rideNgong Ping 360 Cable Car, and then take the bus to Tai O, so that you can have the experience of cable car sightseeing and enjoying natural scenery in the same itinerary.
+If you have never been to Tai O, it is well worth considering a visit.
+Because the transportation to Tai O is very convenient, you only need to take the bus to Tai O from Tung Chung, and it will take about an hour to arrive.
+In addition, you can also take the Ngong Ping 360 Cable Car and then transfer to the bus to Tai O, so that you can have both cable car sightseeing and natural scenery appreciation in the same itinerary.

 Tai O one-day tour itinerary: Experience a traditional fishing village in Tai O on a day trip